REFINER: Reasoning Feedback on Intermediate Representations

-\paragraph{Training the critic model.} We train a supervised \textsc{critic} model ($\pi_{\beta}$) with the context ($x$) and (plausible or implausible) hypothesis ($z$ or $z'$) as input and the textual feedback as output.
-We update the \textsc{critic} using the following cross-entropy loss:

-where $u \in z, z'$.
+\textbf{Training the critic model.} We train a supervised \textsc{critic} model ($\pi_{\beta}$) with the context ($x$) and (plausible or implausible) hypothesis ($z$ or $z'$) as input and the textual feedback as output.
+We update the \textsc{critic} with the cross-entropy loss: $ L(\beta) = -\log p_{\beta}(f(u)|x, u)$ where $u \in z, z'$.
 The trained critic is only used during inference.
-The oracle critic is used while training the generator model.
+The oracle critic is used while training the generator.